corbado/example-passkeys-flutter/README.md

 ### 4.3.
 Add authorized origin of your Android app in the developer panel

 To let your iOS app securely communicate with Corbado, you need to add the iOS app's origin to the authorized origins in the [developer panel](https://app.corbado.com/app/settings/credentials).
 The iOS app's origin is in the form of `{PROJECT_ID}.auth.corbado.com`.
-You can obtain the corresponding project id from developer pannel.
+You can obtain the corresponding project ID from developer pannel.

 ### 4.4.
 Run the iOS app